Lacklustre Italian auction weakens peripheral bonds

 Volatility affects investors’ appetite for carry trades, in which they borrow money at low rates to invest in higher-yielding products.
 Such trades have helped drive this year’s rally in peripheral bonds but can be affected by changes in the value of the underlying asset.

-Portuguese bonds were also weaker on the day, with 10-year yields rising as much as 10 bps to 6.99 percent, after the country’s president rejected a continuity plan aimed at healing a rift within the governing coalition.
+Portuguese bonds underperformed other euro zone debt, with 10-year yields rising 10 bps to 6.99 percent, after the country’s president rejected a continuity plan aimed at healing a rift within the governing coalition.
 Political uncertainty is threatening plans for Portugal to exit its bailout programme next year.

 “DIFFICULT TO COMMUNICATE”

-German Bunds ended higher as U.S. Treasuries extended the previous day’s gains after Bernanke said accommodative monetary policy would be needed for the foreseeable future.
+German Bunds tracked U.S. Treasuries higher after Bernanke said accommodative monetary policy would be needed for the foreseeable future.
 The comments were perceived as a softening in tone after only weeks earlier the Fed laid out clear plans to trim its asset purchases.

-A jump in weekly U.S. jobless claims also cast some doubts about the recent acceleration in jobs growth - seen critical in the Fed’s decision whether to scale back its bond purchases.

 When Bernanke first signalled plans to reduce stimulus in May, Bund yields traded around 1.30 percent, some 20 bps above their record lows.
 They then soared to around 1.85 percent in June before falling back some 25 bps.